Easy Ayurveda Video Classes

 4. Pongamia young leaf shoots decoction in conjunctivitis:

 The young shoots of the leaves are taken and decoction is made or else soaked in water and macerated to obtain cold infusion.
-This is used to instill to the eyes or to wash the eyes.
+This is used to instill in the eyes or to wash the eyes.
 This relieves pain, discoloration and gritty feeling caused during the conjunctivitis.

 Hemorrhoids